ashokverma24/rs_migration_tools/README.md

 ########################################################################

-Usuage
+Usage:

 ########################################################################

-Python createPDS4Label.py -i inputDataFile -v velocityTemepate
+Python createPDS4Label.py -i inputDataFile -v velocityTemplate

-where, the inputDataFile can be any supported input file, and the velocityTemepate can be any predefined velocity template (example templates are provided in the velocityTemplates folder).
+where the inputDataFile can be any supported input file, and the velocityTemplate can be any predefined velocity template (example templates are provided in the velocityTemplates folder).